International multidisciplinary research on topics of pressing global concern

 The Abe Fellowship Research Agenda

-Applicants are invited to submit proposals for research in the social sciences and related disciplines relevant to any one or any combination of the three themes below.
+Applicants are invited to submit proposals for research in the social sciences and related disciplines relevant to any one or any combination of the four themes below.
 The themes are:

 Please note that the purpose of this Fellowship is to support research activities.
 Therefore, projects whose sole aim is travel, cultural exchange, and/or language training will not be considered.
 However, funds for language tutoring or refresher courses in the service of research goals will be included in the award if the proposal includes explicit justification for such activities.